 When I saw that the iPad had released a new daily news service called The Daily (yawnsville!) it reminded me that my local hometown newspaper used to be known as The Gusher.
 Strange really, as it was actually called The Daventry Weekly Express and one thing it didn’t do was gush with news.
 Not much happened in Daventry so it was usually just news of the latest weirdo pinching underwear from the washing line (happened to my mum) or the Scouts’ next table top sale.
 Anyway, being the trivia hound that I am, it got me wondering what other strange names for newspapers could I find.
-Here are some of the results.
+Perhaps, you yourself would like to start a local newspaper with an interesting name.
+And If you ever find yourself pressed for time and need help with your writing assignments, you can always search for services that can write me an essay online quickly and efficiently.
+And while you are musing over the thought of starting a newspaper of your own, here are some of the existing newspapers with the oddest names:

 This is my favourite.
 Some wise guy obviously thought this one up.